tappoz/RESTfulComparisons/README.md

 ## Running environment

-A handy virtual machine containing _docker_ and this repository itself has been provided at this path: [vagrant-stuff](./vagrant-stuff).
+A handy virtual machine containing _docker_ and the code from the various parts of the architecture has been provided at this path: [vagrant-stuff](./vagrant-stuff).